 Yes, Greeks have an international reputation for tax avoidance.
 But targeting all private property goes far beyond “paying a fair share.”
 It's a clear sign of modern times that bankrupt governments will stop at nothing to protect themselves at the expense of their people.

-China has found social media snooping fits perfectly inside the long accepted template of debt and credit reporting – and helpful in identifying political undesirables.
+China has found social media snooping fits perfectly inside the long-accepted template of debt and credit reporting – and is helpful in identifying political undesirables.

 China’s new “Sesame Credit” score, now used to evaluate debt histories, and even used in online matchmaking, will ultimately combine political and personal views to transform meek political compliance into an “asset” – social reputation.